Zilliqa/hardhat-scilla-plugin/README.md

 ## Running Scilla

-You need to have `scilla-fmt` binary from the [Scilla project](https://github.com/Zilliqa/scilla/).
-It's used to parse scilla contracts and to provide better user experience while working with the plugin.

-If you want to use the `scilla-checker` task you will also need the `scilla-checker` binary.
+In order to check, and extract data from, Scilla contracts, we use binaries from the Scilla distribution itself.

 By default, we pull these from the `zilliqa/scilla` container in docker hub, using Scilla v0.13.3, but if you want to run them from your local machine, you can set the `USE_NATIVE_SCILLA` environment variable to run them from your `PATH`.
 If want to run `scilla-checker` with `USE_NATIVE_SCILLA` set, you will need to give the `-libDir` argument to tell it where to find the Scilla standard library.

+If you want to set `USE_NATIVE_SCILLA`, you need to have `scilla-fmt` and `scilla-checker` binaries from the [Scilla project](https://github.com/Zilliqa/scilla/) on your `PATH`.
+You can build them by following the instructions in the scilla project repository.

 ## Tasks